 When facing mental health and substance abuse issues, it is normal to feel trapped by the rollercoaster ride of addiction.
-Recovering from alcohol or drug dependence is a complicated journey that also requires addressing anxiety, depression, bipolar disorder, PTSD, and other mental health concerns.
+Recovering from alcohol or drug dependence is a complicated journey.
+A journey that may also require addressing anxiety, depression, bipolar disorder, PTSD, and other mental health concerns.

 Why Is Dual Diagnosis Treatment Critical?

 When mental health issues are pitted as a root cause of addiction rather than treated as part of a dual diagnosis program, individuals struggling with anxiety, depression, PTSD, or bipolar disorder can feel trapped by their mental health issue(s).
-They want to recover from an addiction, but their mental health disease becomes a justification — and this mindset can bond a person to their addiction.
+They want to recover from an addiction, but their mental health issue(s) become a justification — and this dynamic can bond a person to their addiction.
 They ask themselves, “why even try to get better if my anxiety will only drive me back to substances?”
-With this mindset, the addiction recovery process can feel like a hopeless, empty promise.
+From this perspective, the addiction recovery process can feel like a hopeless, empty promise.